cyber-carpentry/group6/README.md

 * Addition of docker containers for 4 processes (2 parallel for data analytics and 2 subsequent serial ones for final model generation).
 * Automated the entire workflow process using dockers.

+Goals of this reproducibility exercise where the following:
+- [x] Containerize tools - determine system interdependencies
+- [x] Utilize Github and share resources
+- [x] Workflow parallelization
+- [x] Reproducibility across platforms

 ## Reproducibility Instructions
-Starting a [Jetstream](https://jetstream-cloud.org) instance is recommended: after logging in, select Ubuntu 18.04 Devel and Docker instance and launch.
-When your instance is activated, you can use the web shell or ```$ ssh <VM's IP>```.
-You can skip step 0 of Method 1 and 2 if you chose to do this.
+Starting a [Jetstream](https://jetstream-cloud.org) instance is recommended: after logging in, select Ubuntu 18.04 Devel and Docker instance, m1.medium (CPU: 6, Mem: 16 GB, Disk: 60 GB) size and launch.
+When your instance is activated, you can use the web shell or ```$ ssh <VM's IP>``` in your command line.
+You can skip step 0 of Methods 1 and 2 if you choose to do this.

 There are 3 methods that can be followed to reproduce the Sadler et al. 2018 paper's results:
 * All 3 methods will need that you can clone this github to your local machine. \